acm-uiuc/til/_til/vim/deleting-directories-of-files-from-netrw.md

+---
-# Deleting Directories Of Files From netrw
+title: Deleting Directories Of Files From netrw
+category: vim
+---

 In `netrw`, you can delete files and directories by navigating over the target of deletion and hitting `D`.